Health Services Manager – A Day in the Life

 Clinical Team

 Health services management is often a people-facing role, even when implementing technical solutions.
 Whether managing a single department or an entire facility, a health services manager will need to collaborate with a clinical team.
 When overseeing a whole facility, a key part of a health services manager’s role is to facilitate smooth communication between all the different dimensions of a healthcare facility, and health services managers may work closely with physicians, surgeons, nurses, medical technicians, laboratory staff, patients, and insurance agents.
-And even if they’re overseeing a single department (such as finance, IT, or care coordination), a health services manager often needs to interface with different sectors of the medical facility in order to achieve their goal.

 Typical Daily Responsibilities

 A health services manager has a broad mandate of improving the quality and efficiency of a healthcare facility’s service delivery.
 The ways in which they achieve this can take many forms, and it depends largely on the particular facility or department one is managing.
-A nursing home facility will require special attention to issues related to aging, while a private practice may need a more personalized touch.
-Even across the same type of medical facility, the work of a health services manager can vary: one facility might need help integrating a new IT system and storing patient records, while another might struggle with meeting budgetary and regulatory requirements.
+A nursing home facility will require special attention to aging-related issues, while a private practice may need a more personalized touch.

 In general, the typical daily responsibilities of a health services manager may include: